iluvcapra/ptulsconv/docs/source/tagging.rst

 combined into a single row of the output.
 The start time of the first clip will become the start time of the row, and the finish time of the last clip will become the finish time of the row.

-## What is `ptulsconv` Useful For?

-The main purpose of `ptulsconv` is to read a Pro Tools text export and convert it into PDFs useful for ADR recording.

-## Is it useful for anything else?